tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 <a id="section1"></a>

 ## I. Preview our new web service
+- The documentation of this web service is here: https://quotesondesign.com/api-v4-0/
+- An API key is not required to use this web service

-- Open up a new window in Chrome and open this URL:
+- To see the web service in action, bring up a new window in Chrome and open this URL:

 ```
 http://quotesondesign.com/wp-json/posts?filter[orderby]=rand&filter[posts_per_page]=1